lazlomeli/Docker/README.md

 ### 2. Running the project

 Docker Desktop has to be open and running.
-Once open, the bottom left window should look like this:
+Once opened, the bottom left window should look like this:
 > Docker Desktop succesfully running:

 ![image](https://user-images.githubusercontent.com/72606659/199951437-a8d591dc-7643-44b4-9bec-e54a0eaa748c.png)